ffund/run-my-experiment-on-geni-blog/2016-03-07-get-rich-on-fake-bitcoins.md

 ## Results

 In this experiment, we allow a fork to develop in a Bitcoin network.
-One side of the network has one has for the last block in the chain:
+One side of the network has one hash for the last block in the chain:

 ```
 ffund01@node-4:~$ bitcoin-cli -regtest getblockhash 121
 5eaf42996bc3062e96f096eee12131f34f1e48c137eb4cfe2e9cf75f5a4826fc
 ```

-while the other side of the network has another
+while the other side of the network has another:

 ```
 ffund01@node-0:~$ bitcoin-cli -regtest getblockhash 121